-- Narcissism: Some people have a mature psychological problem behind the behavior.
-Thus, narcists have an early acquired strong inferiority complex, which they compensate with an exaggerated self.
-As a result, they can deal with criticism badly, block it immediately, but try to get rid of their personal frustration by exercising power over others.
-Trump himself is the best example of this, but it can also take on far more absurd features, such as acting in a kind of defiant class pride against the "up there" or the "evil digitization" instead of looking at society as a community of and in which one lives.
-There are quite a few, in part on 2. based cases.
+- Narcissism: Some people have mature psychological problems behind their behavior.
+For example, narcissists have an early acquired inferiority complex, which they compensate for with an exaggerated self.
+As a result, they are difficult to deal with criticism, so block it immediately, but try to get rid of their personal frustration by exercising power over others.
+Trump himself is the best example of this, but it can also take far more absurd traits, for example if you act in a kind of defiant class pride against "up there" or "evil digitization" instead of looking at society as a community, by and in which you live yourself.
+There are quite a few cases, some based on the 2nd.

-- Understanding of leadership: After all, our society still has an ancient leadership and (often associated) concept of masculinity.
-Thus, Steve Jobs, not only according to his biographers a total interpersonal asshole, is also revered by reasonable people as a brilliant entrepreneur.
-Just recently, I have with unanimous colleagues led to unanimous opinion: A manager must take decisions cases and responsibility.
-In the course of a more and more interconnected digital and global world, individuals are no longer able to survey complex problems and make adequate decisions.
-In fact, team-oriented, networked management structures are much more contemporary, because they are more innovative, such as Gunter Dueck once on the future staff explained.
-Trump has certainly won, too, because in the course of authoritarian management vision, he embodied the strongman to solve the problems.
-His openly raised sexism has certainly used him rather than harmed, because he thereby also the seemingly strong, powerful, sexually dominant male image corresponded - and apparently also on frightening many women worked.
+- Understanding of leadership: After all, our society still has an ancient concept of leadership and (often associated with it) masculinity.
+So Steve Jobs, not only according to his biographers a total interpersonal asshole, is also revered by sensible people as a brilliant entrepreneur.
+Just recently, with very esteemed colleagues, I have led to a unanimous opinion: a manager has to take decisions, cases and responsibilities.
+The fact that individuals are no longer able to understand complex problems and make adequate decisions in the course of a digital and global world that is becoming ever more interconnected is often overlooked.
+In fact, team-oriented, networked management structures are much more up-to-date because they are more innovative, as Gunter Dueck once explained to personnel in the future.
+Trump certainly won because, in the course of the authoritarian management perspective, he embodied the strong man to solve the problems.
+His openly flaunted sexism certainly served him better than harmed him because he also corresponded to the apparently strong, powerful, sexually dominant image of men - and apparently also had an alarming effect on many women.